Houston Forklift Accident Lawyer

 You potentially have two avenues to recover compensation: workers’ compensation or a personal injury lawsuit.
 Unfortunately, you may encounter roadblocks in either path.
 The insurance company and your employer may argue your injuries were pre-existing, you were not seriously injured, or your claim is not worth as much as you say.

-A Houston personal injury lawyer with Attorney Brian White & Associates, PC is here to help you explore your options and fight for the full compensation you deserve.
+A Houston personal injury lawyer with Attorney Brian White Personal Injury Lawyers is here to help you explore your options and fight for the full compensation you deserve.
 We advocate for injured workers in Texas with a reputation built on the high-profile claims we have handled.
 Brian White is a board-certified personal injury trial lawyer with a Texas Board of Legal Specialization only 3% of Texas lawyers can claim.
 He has secured life-changing settlements and jury verdicts for his clients and will fight to do the same for you.

-When you choose Attorney Brian White & Associates, PC to help you, you can count on us to:
+When you choose Attorney Brian White Personal Injury Lawyers to help you, you can count on us to:

 - Perform an investigation of your accident

 - Identify parties who may be liable and avenues to recover compensation

 - Consult with experts to build the strongest case possible

 - Handle communications and negotiate on your behalf